-Without knowledge there are no (cognitive) skills.
-Without knowledge it is not possible to apply knowledge and solve problems.
+Without knowledge it is not possible to solve problems.
 Each step of the problem solving process requires a great deal of knowledge related to the problem at hand.
 It is important to recognize what knowledge is applicable to solve the problem and if knowledge is missing.
 It is easy for people with no experience in problem solving to make mistakes here.
 In my experience, people with problem-solving skills put more effort into gathering the necessary knowledge because they want to find an optimal solution and due to their experience they take into account what can go wrong.

-Nobody claims that these skills should be taught content-free.
-Skill is the ability to do something well.
 If you want to do something well, you have to practice it beforehand.
 The same applies to knowledge: Knowledge can be learned by heart, but if you want to know something well, you have to practice it.
-How can an expert come into "possession of a large, organised and retrievable body of both formal and experiential knowledge" (the request of the above articles)?
+How can an expert come into the "possession of a large, organised and retrievable body of both formal and experiential knowledge" (the request of the above articles)?
 Can she learn everything by heart?

 "Understanding is about transfer ...
 To be truly able requires the ability to transfer what we have learned to new and sometimes confusing settings.
 The ability to transfer our knowledge and skill effectively involves the capacity to take what we know and use it creatively, flexibly, fluently, in different settings or problems, on our own.
 Transferability is not mere plugging in of previously learned knowledge and skill."
 (Wiggins, G., & McTighe, J. (1998).
 Understanding by design.
 Alexandria, VA: ASCD, p.
 40)

 "Indeed, thinking imaginatively is one part of creativity, but two others are also essential: expertise and motivation.